Inverness Lions B.C.

 The Inverness Lions are a Scottish basketball club, based in the city of Inverness, Scotland.

 Club

 Inverness City B.C. was established as a youth focused club, with training and games for kids aged 6 to 18.
-In its short history the club has developed several players who have gone on to represent Scotland at age-grade international level.
+In its short history the club has developed over 20 players who have gone on to represent Scotland and GB at age-grade international level.

 As the club grew, a senior team was added, providing a full pathway to progress through the Club.
 The Lions name was then adopted, and in 2015, the club became part of the Inverness Community Sport Hub.

 In 2019, the Lions' men's team entered the Scottish Men's National League for the first time.
 They are the first senior men's team from the Highlands to play at this level.

 Teams

 For the 2019-20 season, the Lions will field the following teams: